Synonym(s)

 Oligosaccharidoses

-Defects in lysosomal oligosaccharidases are responsible.
-It leads to accumulation of glycoproteins.
-They are very rare and affect mainly the CNS.
+Defects in the lysosomal oligosaccharidases are responsible.
+It leads to the accumulation of glycoproteins.
+They are very rare and mainly affect the CNS.
 They are often severe courses with seizures and muscle weakness, in addition to mental and motor regression.

 Fucosidosis enzyme defect of α-fucosidase (gene locus:1p34 FUCA1)